CloudConfusion/skinny-bones-jekyll/_posts/2017-02-03-sccm-obj-ref-cant-found.markdown

 It turned out to be surprisingly simple.

-You might not know but I learnt from the great [Mick Pletcher](http://mickitblog.blogspot.co.uk/)that you could create an application that didn't have any content location.
+You might not know but I learnt from the great [Mick Pletcher ](http://mickitblog.blogspot.co.uk/)that you could create an application that didn't have any content location.

 ![SCCM Application Deployment Type](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/image-7-e1486128868260-300x66.png?resize=300%2C66)
 This bit.
 SCCM Application Deployment Type